Reading & Auditions

 The characters are:

-If you are not able to make any of these dates, but are still interested, please let us know, as we would like to accommodate as many interested members as possible.
-Please contact us to tell us that you are interested, or if you have any questions. email us at: markjude18@btinternet.com
+If you are not able to make any of these dates, but would like to take part, please let us know, as we would like to accommodate as many interested members as possible.
+Please contact us to let us know of your intentions.

 We look forward to seeing you at the reading.